-Before beginning a presentation, you may find yourself with a mind full of anxious thoughts, questioning what you should do first.
+Before beginning a presentation, you may find yourself questioning what you should do first.
 As you make your way to the front of the room, remember that one of the best ways to kick off your speech is by simply and effectively greeting your audience.

-It may seem like common sense, but sometimes it can be a step that is forgotten, especially if there is pressure to start due to a time limit or an internal battle against your own fear.
+It may seem like common sense, but sometimes it can be a step that is forgotten, especially if there is pressure to start due to a time limit or maybe you are distracted by some pre-speaking jitters.

 Greeting your audience allows them to join you with full engagement and excitement, from the very start.